 BTW, thanks for dropping by.

-molly-and-lucy asked: I know you havent posted in ages but damn, your blog is amazing.
+sweet-lsd-come-to-me asked: I know you havent posted in ages but damn, your blog is amazing.
 Wish I could be lead in a restaurant one day and put up amazing food like yours.
 Especially desserts - they're my favourite to present ^_^

 Thanks!
 I made this blog so I could chronicle my classmates’ and my culinary creations, a type of scrapbook if you will.
 It was fun looking back at how we got from beginning to end.
 I’m glad you enjoyed my blog as much as making it.
 I hope it inspires you to follow your dreams as I did!